 - can with the aid of various methods analyze, structure and formally describe problems in the field of urban planning design. - are able to recognize urban planning processes and to independently work on integrative solutions to problems. - are able to articulate their design ideas orally, in writing, as drawings and as models. - are able to work in and with a team, are able to organize their work processes in a timely and content-related manner as well as being able to present the work results in an appropriate manner, including presenting to third parties.

-Content Within the project a large-scale design is developed that covers various different scale and size levels all within an urban context.
+Within the project a large-scale design is developed that covers various different scale and size levels all within an urban context.
 The module also covers having a look at cities and urban areas, landscapes and settlements within their individual contexts.
 The knowledge and competencies gained in the module "Basics of Urban Planning" are practically applied within the project.

-Module grade calculation The module grade is the grade of the other examination requirements.
-Annotation Only one of the three courses can be booked.
+Only one of the three courses can be booked.
 An even distribution of the students for the three courses/professors takes place in accordance with an allocation procedure based on priorities.
-With a mandatory excursion.

-Workload In-class time: Supervision/presentations 45 h Self-study components: Development of an architectural design 225 h Recommendation Take this module along with the modules "Basics of Urban Planning", "Principles of Building Studies and Design" and "Urban Developent and Construction Planning Law".
+Take this module along with the modules "Basics of Urban Planning", "Principles of Building Studies and Design" and "Urban Developent and Construction Planning Law".

-3.54 Module: Studio Material (arch\B3\e\material) [M-ARCH-103549]
+3.51 Module: Studio Material [M-ARCH-103549]

-Responsible: Prof. Ludwig Wappner

-Organisation: KIT Department of Architecture

-Part of: Designing

 Credits

 10Grading scale

 Grade to a tenthRecurrence

 Each winter termDuration

 1 termLanguage

 GermanLevel

-2Version
+3Version

 2

-Mandatory

-T-ARCH-109960 Design in Studio Material 10 CR Wappner
+Mandatory T-ARCH-109960 Design in Studio Material 10 CR Klinge, Wappner

-Competence Certificate

 Other examination requirements consisting of architectural design work produced during the semester.
 Working on the design task takes place in groups of two, there are regular supervisory meetings respectively corrective inputs that take place.
 The progress monitoring takes place during one's studies within the frame of up to two intermediate and one final presentation.
 There the worked out results are presented and evaluated in the form of drawings, models, texts and presentations.
 The time frame for the presentation is approx. 15 minutes per group.

-Prerequisites

 Successful completion of the module "Studio Structure".

-Modeled Conditions

-The following conditions have to be fulfilled:

 1. The module M-ARCH-103548 - Studio Structure must have been passed.

-Competence Goal

-The students:

-- can apply methods for the working out and evaluation of alternative solutions for medium complexity design and construction tasks. - are able to portray various dimensional spaces in both cross-section and layout planning. - · can systematically structure both the shell and the supporting structure. - are able to plan and evaluate lighting and atmosphere of large spaces. - can systematically select concepts and optimize these, can work on these in an exemplary manner and make these more precise in a constructive manner with the focus on clarifying what materials should be used.
-Content In this module knowledge about and skills for designing and constructing based on medium complexity tasks from the field of civil engineering are taught.
+- can apply methods for the working out and evaluation of alternative solutions for medium complexity design and construction tasks. - are able to portray various dimensional spaces in both cross-section and layout planning. - can systematically structure both the shell and the supporting structure. - are able to plan and evaluate lighting and atmosphere of large spaces. - can systematically select concepts and optimize these, can work on these in an exemplary manner and make these more precise in a constructive manner with the focus on clarifying what materials should be used.

+In this module knowledge about and skills for designing and constructing based on medium complexity tasks from the field of civil engineering are taught.
 Here the focus is on the clarifying the context, the spatial functional and constructive structure whilst taking into special account the material and system-related structural joining principles.
 Especially the materialization of the designs is looked at and knowledge about structural design and technical building systems is incorporated.

-Module grade calculation The module grade is the grade of the other examination requirements.
-Annotation Only one of the three courses can be booked.
+Only one of the three courses can be booked.
 An even distribution of the students for the three courses/professors takes place in accordance with an allocation procedure based on priorities.
-With a mandatory excursion.

-Workload In-class time: Supervision/presentations 60 h Self-study components: Development of an architectural design 240 h Recommendation Take this module along with the modules "Building Construction", "Structural Design" and "Technical Building Systems".
+Take this module along with the modules "Building Construction", "Structural Design" and "Technical Building Systems".